Automakers Say Trump's Anti-NAFTA Push Could Upend Their Industry

 Monica de Bolle, an economist with the Peterson Institute for International Economics, says changing the mix of where the cars come from "would basically force carmakers to rethink their entire production structure."

 Even if the administration got everything it wanted, she says, bringing factory jobs back to the U.S. would take several years.
-And if the jobs do come back from Mexico, she says, they would likely be done by robots.
+And if the jobs do come back from Mexico, she says, they are likely to be done by robots.